discourse-network/discourse-network.github.io/_pages/who.md

 > Whether you’re looking to move into a leadership role in the future, already an experienced leader, or somewhere in between, you’re welcome to join, contribute to, and benefit from the network.

 **Are we missing a dRTP role from the list above?
-Please let any of the team know**
+Please let any of the DisCouRSE team know**

 ---